 The pace of home sales in Harrisonburg and Rockingham County varies significantly based on price range.
 The graph above shows the average number of home sales per month (given a 12-month average) as we have passed through the past two years.
-Home sales have increased in all price ranges over the past year, with the most significant increases being in the \$300K - \$400K price range (+41% year-over-year) and \$400K+ range (+15% year-over-year).
-The other two price ranges (under \$200K, \$200K - \$300K) have seen a 7% and 15% increase, respectively.
+Home sales have increased in all price ranges over the past year, with the most significant (drastic!) increase being in the \$300K - \$400K price range (+72% year-over-year) with the other three price ranges (under \$200K, \$200K - \$300K, \$400K+) each seeing between a 11% and 14% year-over-year increase.

 Inventory levels shift up and down seasonally, but we are also seeing differences in year-over-year trajectories in each of the four price ranges outlined above.
-The lowest price range (under \$200K) has seen the largest decline (-35%) in inventory levels over the past year -- while all other price are seeing a year-over-year decline in inventory, but a decline that is less than 20%.
-All four price ranges are likely to see some further decreases in inventory levels over the next few months as we continue into the winter real estate market.
+The lowest price range (under \$200K) has seen the largest decline (-38%) in inventory levels over the past year -- with buyers in that price range now only having 176 options as compared to 283 one year ago.
+The \$200K - \$300K price range has seen a 19% decline in inventory, which is relatively similar to the 26% decline seen in the \$300K-\$400K price range.
+The only price range where inventory levels has increased is the \$400K+ price range where inventory levels have climbed 13% YOY.

 With so many home sales (lots of buyers) and so few homes on the market (not so many sellers), there are low levels of supply in some price ranges our local real estate market.
-The graph above illustrates that while it would take 11 months to sell all of the homes currently for sale over \$400K if the same number of buyers bought each month as have been buying (on average) over the past 12 months -- it would only take three months to burn through the under \$200K inventory.
-Many consider a six month supply to be a balance between buyers and sellers, and we are now seeing that in three of the four price ranges illustrated above.
+The graph above illustrates that while it would take 10 months to sell all of the homes currently for sale over \$400K if the same number of buyers bought each month as have been buying (on average) over the past 12 months -- it would only take three months (!!) to burn through the under \$200K inventory.
+Many consider a six month supply to be a balance between buyers and sellers, and we are now seeing that (or less) in three of the four price ranges illustrated above.